PTA registered teachers are committed to upholding excellence in teaching and the practise of the Pilates method in the 21st century.

 The PTA is actively working on behalf of our members with representatives from each of these bodies to ensure that the voices of Comprehensive Pilates Teachers from comprehensive schools are involved in the setting of standards of education for Pilates and developing the occupation “Comprehensive Pilates Teacher”.

-While the Pilates method is an ideal workout for healthy individuals it also has a benefit for many musculo-skeletal complaints and post Physiotherapy exercise, meaning referrals to Pilates Teachers are common, part of the work of the PTA is working with the to raise the profile of the Comprehensive Pilates teacher with UK Government Departments (West minster and devolved governments), protecting the public and defining the standards of Education required to become a Pilates Teacher.
+Part of the work of the PTA is to raise the profile of the Comprehensive Pilates teacher with UK Government Departments (Westminster and devolved governments), protecting the public and defining the standards of Education required to become a [Comprehensive] Pilates Teacher.